 - An increase in contract work: Companies are relying on contractors and subject matter experts for short-term initiatives.
 Professionals are flocking to contract work for the opportunity to earn more, work on exciting projects, and achieve flexibility.

 During the Great Recession, many marketers lost their jobs, and the new mindset is “no job is guaranteed,” so people are more likely to keep an eye out for opportunities to earn more and stay in control of their careers.

 - Advancement Opportunities: According to recent data, 41 percent of U.S. workers are classified as “continuous candidates” who are always looking out for new opportunities.
-The motivation behind continual candidates’ mindsets are varied.
+The motivation behind continual candidates’ mindsets is varied.
 Some are looking for more money, others are seeking out better work-life balance and some are looking to advance their career.